-- 4.3.1 The grade 0NS will be awarded to all students who do not submit assessment. - 4.3.2 Assessment submitted after the published submission deadline, will be awarded a ONS. - 4.3.3 Students who fail a module at the first attempt at Levels 3-7 will be permitted to attempt the failed summative assessment task(s) once more.
-This resit attempt must be taken within the academic year the module was studied, unless valid extenuating circumstances are approved. - 4.3.4 Students who successfully resit a failed summative assessment will be awarded a pass (40% at Undergraduate and 50% at Postgraduate) for this resit attempt.
-The overall grade for a module, where a student successfully resits a summative assessment, will be calculated on the basis of the grade achieved in the assessment passed at the first attempt and the pass awarded for the successful resit. - 4.3.5 Students who fail a module will be permitted to repeat the module, subject to the relevant continuation and progression regulations.
+- 4.3.1 The grade ONS will be awarded to all students who do not submit assessment. - 4.3.2 Assessment submitted after the published submission deadline, will be awarded a ONS. - 4.3.3 Students who fail a module at the first attempt at levels 3-7 will be permitted to attempt the failed summative assessment task(s) again.
+This resit attempt must be taken at the first opportunity within the same academic year the module was studied, unless valid extenuating circumstances are approved.
+Students at levels 3-6 may be offered a further resit (third attempt) for Semester 1 modules within the same academic year where scheduling permits. - 4.3.4 Students who successfully resit a failed summative assessment at Level 5 or above will be awarded a pass (40% at Undergraduate and 50% at Postgraduate) for this resit attempt.
+Resit marks at levels 3-4 will not be capped, provided the student has attempted the assessment and gained a mark of at least 20%.
+For any summative assessment tasks being awarded a capped pass, the pass awarded will contribute towards the overall module grade. - 4.3.5 Students who fail a module will be permitted to repeat the module, subject to the relevant continuation and progression regulations.
 The University cannot guarantee that all modules will be available to be repeated, in which case the student will be required to take a replacement module.
-A student who fails an option module may study a suitable substitute module rather than repeat the module they have failed. - 4.3.6 In summary, the grade awarded to students repeating modules or taking a replacement module will be restricted and the maximum overall module grade which will be awarded will be 40% at Undergraduate and 50% at Postgraduate. - 4.3.7 Where students pass a module they will have no further right to take re-assessment of the specific learning outcomes associated with that module, unless the student has been granted permission to submit assessment again because their claim for extenuating circumstances was accepted as valid.
+A student who fails an option module may study a suitable substitute module rather than repeat the module they have failed. - 4.3.6 In summary, at levels 5-7, the grade awarded to students repeating assessment tasks or taking a replacement module will be restricted and the maximum grade for the repeated component or module will be 40% at Undergraduate and 50% at Postgraduate.
+Grades awarded to students repeating assessment tasks or taking replacement modules at levels 3-4 will only be capped where the student has failed to submit or has previously been awarded a mark lower than 20%. - 4.3.7 Where students pass a module they will have no further right to take re-assessment of the specific learning outcomes associated with that module, unless the student has been granted permission to submit assessment again because their claim for extenuating circumstances was accepted as valid.
 This submission must normally occur within the academic year that the module was studied.